-Don’t you hate it when you buy someone you love a gift and while you’re carefully peeling the price tag off, the paper part tears away and you’re left with that half paper/half sticker residue nonsense?
+Today I’m sharing how to remove sticker residue.
+Because don’t you hate it when you buy someone you love a gift and while you’re carefully peeling the price tag off, the paper part tears away and you’re left with that half paper/half sticker residue nonsense?
 You could leave the half paper/half sticker residue on, but that would be kind of tacky of you.
 Or maybe you buy yourself something, and you don’t want the husband to know how much you spent and all of the sticker price tag comes off BUT the actual price.
 Annoying, right?
+Well today I’m showing you how to get rid of sticker residue.

 My secret: non-acetone nail polish remover.